BretFisher/shpod/README.md

 of your exact Kubernetes setup.

 To use it, you need a Kubernetes cluster.
-You can use Minikube, microk8s, Docker Desktop, AKS, EKS, GKE, anything you like, really.
+You can use Minikube, microk8s, Docker Desktop, AKS, EKS, GKE, or anything you like.

 If it runs with a pseudo-terminal, it will spawn a shell, and you can attach to that shell.
 If it runs without a pseudo-terminal,